h2oai/h2ogpt/README.md

 pip uninstall peft transformers accelerate -y pip install -r requirements_optional_4bit.txt
 ```
-where uninstall is required in case, e.g., peft was installed from github previously.
+where uninstall is required in case, e.g., peft was installed from GitHub previously.
+Then when running generate pass `--load_4bit=True`.

 Any other instruct-tuned base models can be used, including non-h2oGPT ones.
 [Larger models require more GPU memory](FAQ.md#larger-models-require-more-gpu-memory).